-Our organization’s safety department consists of four full-time safety professionals and two administrators who set the stage for safety by conducting training classes, site surveys, accident investigations, and consultations with field personnel.
+Our organization’s safety department consists of full-time safety professionals and administrators who set the stage for safety by conducting training classes, site surveys, accident investigations, and consultations with field personnel.
 Our career safety professionals have academic and technical training in occupational health, industrial hygiene, and health physics.
-Our safety staff has technical training and specialization in areas including remediation, mass excavation, demolition, emergency response and toxic cleanups.
+Our safety staff has technical training and specialization in areas including remediation, mass excavation, demolition, emergency response, and toxic cleanups.

 The PSEC safety program is both unique and comprehensive.
 In addition to CalOSHA required training, we hone our team members’ ability to independently and as a team identify hazards encountered on construction sites.
 We call it Production Risk Management (PRM), a model that consists of four skills:

 These skills promote safe and productive work.
 We believe in developing effective, measurable plans to address hazards, communicating the plans and expectations to our team members, and evaluating the effectiveness of the plan as the work progresses, so that we can achieve our goal of Zero accidents and injuries.

 Our employees are instructed on how to use PRM and complete a written exercise over four days with their field leadership that sharpens their ability to independently identify hazards on the job site and develop effective plans to avoid those hazards.
 The exercise is returned and checked by the Safety Department to ensure the employee understands the principles and how to apply them.